Ebo1996/freecodecamp-react-course/my-app/README.md

 - `npm start` - Run development server
 - `npm run build` - Build for production
 - `npm test` - Run tests

-#---

-Feel free to customize this README for your needs!